Please check the following:

 Still can't connect?

-If you have a Professional or Enterprise subscription and still can’t connect, please contact Support.
+If you have an eligible subscription, please contact Support.

 Comments